AlexAti/lights-out/README.md

  - The default index.html text
  - The ability to publish in heroku
+ - When restarting the counter goes crazy
+ - Dont propose a new game when remaining tiles are less than half the board
+ - Create a bigger board
+ - When the board is very big, tiles go smaller
+ - Better layout for the title
+ - Animation when jumping level
+ - check on github link
  - New tiles that add / remove rows and columns
  - Fixed / blank tiles?
 Mazes?
  - Fix randomtiles